-- If a student uses inappropriate language towards another student or member of staff - If a student displays aggressive behaviour towards another student or member of staff - If a student refuses to follow any instructions, ie refuses to move away from student entrance, refuses to disperse from any bigger groups walking around school, refuses to leave if they are in the wrong form room, refuses to line up in correct area, refuses to wash hands, goes to unauthorised areas during the school day, refusal to wear facemask despite being asked to do so by member of staff, mixing bubbles, etc - If a students displays dangerous behaviour around school (ie throwing water inside the building, damaging school property, running in the corridor and refuses to stop) - If a student has mobile phone visible (C3) and/or refuses to hand over a mobile phone around the school (C3 and sent to room 35 if refuses to hand over phone) - If a member of staff observes a student smoking / drinking alcohol or stood with a student who is smoking / drinking (this will result in an exclusion) - If a student is found in the wrong toilets during lessons, breaktimes, lunchtimes or at the start/end of the school day. - If a student truants from lesson (ie out of lesson without permission from member of staff)
+- If a student uses inappropriate language towards another student or member of staff - If a student displays aggressive behaviour towards another student or member of staff - If a student refuses to follow any instructions, ie refuses to move away from student entrance, refuses to disperse from any bigger groups walking around school, refuses to leave if they are in the wrong form room, fails to line up correctly, persistently refuses to wear uniform appropriately, goes to unauthorised areas during the school day, walks away from teacher, refuses to give name to a teacher, etc. - If a students displays dangerous behaviour around school, ie unacceptable levels of noise out of lessons, throwing water inside the building, damaging school property, running in the corridor and refusing to stop, pushing or jumping over other students, etc - If a student has mobile phone visible during the school day (suspension if student refuses to hand mobile to the member of staff) - If a student is found in the wrong toilets during lessons, breaktimes, lunchtimes or at the start/end of the school day. - If a student is in the same toilet cubicle as another student(s) - If a student truants from lesson or form period, ie out of lesson without permission from member of staff, walking around school, hiding in toilets, etc.

-lo. of C3 Consequences/Interventions 1 College Leader (CLL) meets students and rings parents to discuss behaviour 2 College Leader (CLL) invites parent into school to discuss behaviour concerns 3 CLL meets with student and parents to agree 'Behaviour Support Plan' (Review every 4-6 weeks) and student starts Behaviour Intervention programmes with Behaviour Mentor 4 Student issued with one-day internal isolation in room 35 and CLL meets student / parents to set new targets on Behaviour Support Plan - Behaviour Intervention programmes to continue 5 Student issued with one-day internal suspension in room 35 Deputy Headteacher / CLL meet with students and parents to update Behaviour Support Plan, with specific actions linked to Behaviour Intervention programme 6 Student issued with two-day internal suspension in Room 35 Deputy Headteacher /CLL meet with parents to review Behaviour Support Plan Referral made for COBS intervention programme 7 Student issued with one-day external suspension Headteacher/ Deputy Headteacher / CLL meet with parents to review Support Plan 8 Student issued with a second one-day external suspension Student / parent invited to attend a Governors Behaviour Panel meeting - specific behaviour targets set by Chair of Governors and reviewed in 4 weeks 9 Student issued with a two-day external suspension Meeting with HT / DHT - Managed move or passport placement to another Oaks School formally discussed with parents and final update made to Behaviour Support Plan 10 Student formally placed on Managed Move or Passport placement to another Oaks School
+No. of C3 Consequences/Interventions 1 College Leader (CLL) meets students and rings parents to discuss behaviour 2 College Leader (CLL) invites parent into school to discuss behaviour concerns 3 CLL meets with student and parents to agree 'Behaviour Support Plan' (Review every 4-6 weeks) and student starts Behaviour Intervention programmes with Behaviour Mentor 4 Student issued with one-day internal isolation in room 35 and CLL meets student / parents to set new targets on Behaviour Support Plan - Behaviour Intervention programmes to continue 5 Student issued with one-day internal suspension in room 35 Deputy Headteacher / CLL meet with students and parents to update Behaviour Support Plan, with specific actions linked to Behaviour Intervention programme 6 Student issued with two-day internal suspension in Room 35 Deputy Headteacher /CLL meet with parents to review Behaviour Support Plan Referral made for COBS intervention programme 7 Student issued with one-day external suspension Headteacher/ Deputy Headteacher / CLL meet with parents to review Support Plan 8 Student issued with a second one-day external suspension Student / parent invited to attend a Governors Behaviour Panel meeting - specific behaviour targets set by Chair of Governors and reviewed in 4 weeks 9 Student issued with a two-day external suspension Meeting with HT / DHT - Managed move or passport placement to another Oaks School formally discussed with parents and final update made to Behaviour Support Plan 10 Student formally placed on Managed Move or Passport placement to another Oaks School